cyian-1756/glua-dropper/README.md

 # Glua Dropper
-## A simple dropper written in gopher-lua
+## A dropper written in gopher-lua

 The programs downloads a gopher-lua script from a preset url and evals it.
 Can download and run scripts from reddit.com and mastodon.social